depau/3dprint-wiki/index.md

 In the wiki folder, click "Add file", "Create new file".

+The file name ends up in the URL: it should be something like `page-name.md`, the URL will be `/wiki/page-name`.

 Paste and adjust the following content at the beginning of the file to set the page layout and the title, then add the content after that.